SonicJuice/Recreational-Algorithms/README.md

+# Python Number Theory Research
-Here's where I'll work on implementations of number theory-based algorithms that I've researched, before iteratively optimising them!
+An evironment for testing implementations of number theory-based algorithms that I've researched!

-Currently, these include:
+These include:

 Prime-Based Algorithms!